Plugging the leak

 Aban Mukherji is a freelance writer and translator.
 She has a master’s degree in History.

 Tulsi Vatsal, a graduate of Oxford University, is an independent researcher, writer and editor.
-They have co-translated a number of books from Gujarati into English Their translation of Dukhi Dadiba and the Irony of Fate has been shortlisted for the Valley of Words translation awards.
+Both have co-translated a number of books from Gujarati into English Their translation of Dukhi Dadiba and the Irony of Fate has been shortlisted for the Valley of Words translation awards.